 Peerage in the Royal Manticoran Navy

-This will give you a brief introduction to Peerage in the Royal Manticoran Navy, Royal Manticoran Marine Corps and Royal Manticoran Army.
-We use Peerages a way to recognize people who have not met the Time In Grade (TIG) requirements for the next rank, yet have demonstrated service above and beyond what their rank requires.
-This does not give you right of command over anyone, and is merely introduced as a way to honour those who have worked hard.
-Peerage is defined as a system of titles of nobility in the Star Kingdom of Manticore, part of the Manticoran honours system.
+This will give you a brief introduction to Peerage in TRMN.
+We use Peerages to recognize members who have shown a higher level of leadership and a commitment to the benefit of the membership and organization, while demonstrating service above and beyond what their rank requires.
+Peerage is defined as a system of titles of nobility in the Star Kingdom of Manticore, the Imperial Andermani Empire and the Protectorate of Grayson.
 The term is used both collectively to refer to the entire body of titles, and individually to refer to a specific title.
-All Manticoran honours, including peerage dignities, spring from the Admiralty, which is considered the fount of honour.
+Peerage dignities may be recommended by both Houses of Parliament (Commons and Lords), and approved by the House of Lords through its Peerage Courts.

 The Peerage titles, in order of precedence from highest to lowest, are: